Cloud Databases on AWS: Services and Use Cases

 Thus, cloud databases are now rapidly entering service in a variety of information systems.
 This applies to both relational SQL and non-relational NoSQL databases.
 At the cost of hosting, cloud databases provide a more economical and high-quality solution that reliably works in the required geolocation for users.

-Our highly qualified specialists from Svitla Systems solve a wide range of tasks in cloud systems, not only in Amazon but also in other clouds, like Azure, Heroku, Digital Ocean, etc.
+Our highly qualified specialists from Svitla Systems solve a wide range of tasks in cloud systems, not only in Amazon but also in other clouds, like Azure, Heroku, Digital Ocean, and others.

-You can contact our company about various tasks related to cloud systems, including database migration and the necessary package of services related to cloud databases.
+Contact our experts about various tasks related to cloud systems, including database migration and the necessary package of services related to cloud databases.

 Your message is received.
 Svitla's sales manager of your region will contact you to discuss how we could be helpful.